Uiowa-Applied-Topology/mappeR/cran-comments.md

 ## CRAN Resubmission

-This is a resubmission to fix issues caught by `devtools::check_win_devel`.
-In this version I have:
+This is a resubmission to fix issues in the DESCRIPTION by Beni Altmann.
+Here I

--   Fixed link formatting in DESCRIPTION and the README.

--   Corrected a LaTeX error in a .Rd file
+* Reformatted URLS correctly
+* Removed `dontrun` to let most examples go through
+* Minor bug fixes for ballmapper

 ## R CMD check results